niftynei/droidtalks/drawables/drawables.md

 ### __-Cyril Mottier__

 ^ What is a drawable?
+The AOSP docs define it as "something that can be drawn"

-^ Cyril’s definition from Mastering Drawables is hard to improve on: A drawable is a positioned entity that is to be drawn on a canvas.
+^ I like Cyril’s definition from Mastering Drawables: A drawable is a positioned entity that is to be drawn on a canvas.

 ----

 # What Makes Drawables Awesome:
 - Drawing is fun!
-- State Changes
+- Handling State Changes
 - Separation of View Logic from Code
 - XML
 - Versatility